How to troubleshoot an incorrect display on the monitor.

-This article applies to VAIO® computers with the Windows XP® operating system.
+This article is for VAIO® computers with the Windows Vista® operating system.

 - If model-specific information is required to complete any of the steps in this solution, refer to the operating instructions supplied with the product.
 Manuals are posted on your model support page.

 - This procedure must be performed while logged in as Administrator or to an account with Administrator rights.

 - Some monitors must be turned on after the computer is turned on.

 - Degauss the monitor by turning the monitor off, waiting a few seconds, and then turning the monitor back on.